 If you’re well aware that you need to save for retirement, that’s great!
 However, with all of the alphabet soup combinations available (SEP, SIMPLE, 401(k), Roth IRA) that it’s possible to choose from, which one is best?
 More specifically, if you’re torn between Roth IRA vs. 401(k), let Benzinga simplify it for you.

 Before we dive into the differences between a Roth IRA and a 401(k), let's go over Benzinga's top picks for best retirement advisors.

 What is a Roth IRA?

 A Roth IRA is an individual retirement account that offers tax-free growth and tax-free withdrawals in retirement.
 Roth IRA rules stipulate that as long as you’ve owned the account for five years and you’re age 59 ½ or older, you can withdraw money when you want without paying federal taxes.

 Named after the tax code that governs them, 401(k)s came out in the 1980s as a way to supplement pensions.
-Essentially, a 401(k) is a employer-sponsored retirement savings plan.
-Employees are allowed to save and invest a piece of their paycheck before taxes are taken out.
+A 401(k) is an employer-sponsored retirement savings plan.
+Employees save and invest part of their paychecks before taxes are taken out.
 Taxes aren’t paid until the money is withdrawn from the account.

 Traditional vs. Roth IRA: Tax Considerations

 - Roth IRAs provide no tax break for contributions, but earnings and withdrawals are generally tax-free.
-Essentially, you avoid taxes when you put money into a traditional IRA; with Roth IRAs, you avoid taxes when you take money out in retirement.
+You avoid taxes when you put money into a Traditional IRA but with Roth IRAs, you avoid taxes when you take money out in retirement.

-- There are income limits for Roth IRAs but not traditional IRAs.
+- You encounter income limits for Roth IRAs.